 More generally data and analytics capabilities has developed rapidly in recent years.
 The volume of available data has grown exponentially, more sophisticated algorithms have been developed, and computational power and storage have steadily improved.
 Most companies, however, are not capturing the full potential value from data and analytics because they do not have the required expertise.
 Consequently, the MSc Data Science aims to address these challenges by providing a firm grounding in the core disciplines of data analytics and information processing, partnered with a broad appreciation of aspects of other disciplines where data science can form natural synergistic relationships.

 Sign up to receive regular updates, news and information on courses, events and developments at Ulster University.

 We’ll not share your information and you can unsubscribe at any time.

 Our vision is aligned to the strategic growth plan for the city and regionWatch the video

 About this course

 In this section

-This intensive one-year specialist master’s course in Data Science is aimed at highly-motivated graduates with a good honours degree in computing, engineering or a related discipline.
+This intensive three semester specialist master’s course in Data Science is aimed at highly-motivated graduates with a good honours degree in computing, engineering or a related discipline.
 While the course has a particular focus on the employment needs of the local economy, the skills and abilities developed are easily transferred to a more global stage.